philsresearch/philsresearch.github.io/_posts/2019-01-31-label-driven-subdivision.md

 An explanation of why the limit surface is consistent with the uniform scheme is provided in [(Yong and Cheng 2005)].
-It amounts to proving that any vertex that has it's position updated does so using weights consistent with the uniform scheme, and that the vertices associated with those weights are valid.
+It amounts to proving that any vertex that has its position updated does so using weights consistent with the uniform scheme, and that the vertices associated with those weights are valid.
 By valid I mean they are from the correct iteration, one before the current,